harsha-ops/Netflix-Clone-DevSecOps-Project/README.md

 **Step 1: Launch VirtualMachine (Ubuntu 22.04):**

 - Create a VirtualMachine with Ubuntu 22.04.
-- Connect to the instance using SSH.
+- Connect to the VM using SSH.

 **Step 2: Clone the Code:**

 - Update all the packages and then clone the code.
-- Clone your application's code repository onto the EC2 instance:
+- Clone your application's code repository onto the VM:

     ```bash
     git clone https://github.com/harsha-ops/Netflix-Clone-DevSecOps-Project.git